Brainz22/useful_notes/flow4L1TriggerRate.md

 git clone git@github.com:cms-l1-dpg/Phase2-L1Nano.git PhysicsTools/L1Nano
 scram b -j 8
 ```
 ***Note***: I ran into some authentication issues and had to add a Github SSH key to LPC (I am working from LPC).
 If you run into these issues, my notes [here](https://github.com/Brainz22/useful_notes/blob/main/Workflow%40corr4_APxV1.md).
 Step 1,2,4,5 explain how to create and add the Github key.
 It also shows it for Gitlab, but we only need Github.
+Or, if you already have a github key and still getting the "fatal: could not read from remote repository" error, you may only need to add your Github key to the `ssh-agent`.
+Step 1 in the link I provided shows how to do that.

 3. As instructed in the repo suggested in step 2, we have to do `cmsRun`.
 First, I did `cd /uscms/home/rmarroqu/nobackup/CMS_L1Trigger_Analysis/work/CMSSW_14_0_0_pre3/src/PhysicsTools/L1Nano` (this the folder `\L1Nano` in the repo you cloned above).
 Then, `cmsRun test/v33_rerunL1wTT_cfg.py`.